Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FLq7BpaG4yw.md

 ### Transcript

-> so essentially an art director like keeps track of the the general art style of the game and makes it because and stuff like that i guess yeah it's it varies from company to company from team to team and from project to project but, this is essentially what i'm doing yeah cool
+> so essentially an art director like keeps track of the the general art style of the game and makes it because and stuff like that I guess yeah it's it varies from company to company from team to team and from project to project but, this is essentially what I'm doing yeah cool